A couple's wedding ring over pages of a bible. For those from 18 to 21, the lack of parental consent can be a ground for annulment.

 Attendance is a must.
 A non-appearance may have your petition dismissed even before the actual trial.

-You may be called to the hearing more than once depending on the judge as some want additional testimony.
+You may appear more than once if the court order mentioned it as some judges as some want additional testimony.

 After the hearings, you must wait for the decision of the court.
 This may take between 90 days or more.